Efficiency of Analysis of Transitive Relations using Query-Driven, Ground-and-Solve, and Fact-Driven Inference

-\end{itemize} Both actually simplify to the same closed form as in Table~\ref{tab-calc}.
-Because of this same closed form, left and right recursions for both kinds of trees have the same closed form too.
-When we found that left and right recursions for \co{Y} graphs also have the same closed form, it became curious, and we prove the following general result.

-We prove that for any graph, left and right recursions have exactly the same number of combinations.
+We prove that for any directed tree, left and right recursions have the same number of combinations.
 Precisely, let \co{vert} be the set of vertices in the given \co{edge} relation, then

-We first show that each combination from left recursion is also a combination from right recursion.
+For any directed tree, there is at most one path between any two vertices.
 Consider any matching \co{path(u,v)} and \co{edge(v,w)} from left recursion.
-Let \co{edge(u,u1)} be an edge on the path from \co{u} to \co{v}.
-Then there must be a \co{path(u1,v)}, and joining it with \co{edge(v,w)} gives \co{path(u1,w)}.
-Now a matching \co{edge(u,u1)} and \co{path(u1,w)} must be considered in right recursion.
-So the left-side sum is less than or equal to the right-side sum.
-Symmetrically, we can show that the right-side sum is less than or equal to the left-side sum.
+Let \co{edge(u,v1)} be the unique edge on the path from \co{u} to \co{v}.
+Then there is the unique \co{path(v1,v)} joining with \co{edge(v,w)} giving the unique \co{path(v1,w)}.
+Now the matching \co{edge(u,v1)} and \co{path(v1,w)} must be counted in right recursion.
+Thus each combination \co{path(u,v)} and \co{edge(v,w)} from left recursion corresponds to a unique combination \co{edge(u,v1)} and \co{path(v,w)} from right recursion.
+Symmetrically, each combination from right recursion corresponds to a unique combination from left recursion.
 Thus, the equation holds.